christianparpart/old_flow/README.md

 #### Instruction Operand Types

 - *imm* - immediate literal values
-- *num* - integer constants, immediate offset into the constant array
+- *num* - offset into the register array, cast to an integer.
-- *str* - string constants, immediate offset into the constant array
+- *str* - offset into the register array, cast to a string object.
-- *var* - registers, immediate offset into the register array
+- *var* - immediate offset into the register array, any type.
 - *vres* - same as *var* but used by to store the instruction's result.
 - *vbase* - same as *var* but used to denote the first of a consecutive list of registers.
 - *pc* - jump program offsets, immedate offset into the program's instruction array

 #### Debug Ops